franciellevargas/DeepXplain/README.md

 - Brage Eilertsen — [bragee2002@gmail.com](mailto:bragee2002@gmail.com)
 ---

+> 📅 **Phase 4: Paper Development**
+> **Duration:** July 21 - July 25
+---
+At this stage, we will focus on the development of the paper.
+This process will involve organizing the research findings, structuring the main arguments, and articulating the methodology and results in a coherent and compelling manner.
+We will begin by outlining the key sections—introduction, related work, the proposed method (SRA), experiments, results, and discussion, ensuring that the narrative flows logically and aligns with the target venue’s expectations.
+Special attention will be given to clarity, scientific rigor, and the articulation of the paper’s contributions.
+This phase will also include rounds of internal review and refinement to strengthen the overall quality before submission.

 > 📅 **Phase 3: Evaluation, Results Discussion, and Initial Paper Drafting**
 > **Duration:** July 14 - July 18